We Evaluate the following

 - To Complete 504 Plans / IEP Evaluations.
 We offer evaluations to see if you meet certain challenges that could make you/your child eligible for certain education support services.

 One of our Seoul Counseling Center psychologists will correspond with you via email, by phone, or in-person to determine which testing areas are needed.

 You will visit our Center to complete the evaluation based on the pre-screening consultation.
 Depending on the area(s) of concern, the evaluation may include the following types of tasks, which may be completed in a single day, or across multiple days:

 Seoul Counseling Center’s psychologist will meet with you after a few weeks in a 50-minute meeting to: a) review and explain the results; and b) explain all relevant service recommendations and follow-up support options for you based on the evaluation.

 The Psychological Evaluation options above are typically done as part of a full-battery assessment, involving a variety of standardized assessments and information collected from multiple informants.

-For example, the in-person evaluation with the client can vary from 3-8 hours, with additional information gathering from other informants taking an additional 4-6 hours.
-Scoring assessments, interpreting results, formulating diagnoses, writing up the report, and creating customized treatment recommendations can take an additional 6-8 hours.
-This comprehensive evaluation process can thus range from 10 to 25+ hours for the Psychologist.
-The evaluation fees thus vary, depending on which assessments are completed.
+For example, an in-person client evaluation can take from 3 to 8 hours, with additional information gathering from other informants taking an additional 4-6 hours.
+Scoring assessments, interpreting results, formulating problem conceptualization, writing a report, and creating customized service recommendations can take a further 6-8 hours.
+This comprehensive evaluation process thus ranges from 10 to over 25 hours for our psychologist, so evaluation fees vary depending on which assessments are done.
 Please contact us for details.